Best Daws For Beginners In 2023

 Written by Evie Bloom, amuse

-When starting your production journey, it can feel confusing when choosing what DAW to use to create your first hit.
-Some producers might prefer a more linear approach to making music, while others want to envision a completed track or get lost in the flow of creating.
+When starting your production journey, it can feel confusing choosing which DAW to use to create your first hit.
+Some producers might prefer a more linear approach to making music, while others envision a completed track or getting lost in the flow of creating.
 There are several DAWs out there, each offering different workflows, features, and tools.

 What is a DAW?